Am I eligible for the program?

-An international health insurance is mandatory to participate in the fellowship program.
-A digital copy of it should be sent to BPC before the fellow arrives in Rio de Janeiro.
+An international health insurance is mandatory to participate in the internship program.
+A digital copy of it should be sent to BPC before the intern arrives in Rio de Janeiro.

 In Brazil there is no law obligation to attest any specific vaccination.
 However, before traveling, is recommended to get the yellow fever shot and to have an updated vaccination card.

 Do I need a visa to participate in the program?